ferus-web/bali/docs/MANUAL.md

 assert aName.isSome and aName.getStr().get() == name
 assert aAge.isSome and aAge.getUint().get() == age
 ```
+**NOTE**: When you call `wrap()`, Bali allocates the object's on the heap, which is normally controlled by the Boehm GC!
+Do not free the pointer unless you're 100% sure it's no longer needed.
+Due to how Bali is designed, deallocating a `JSValue` can cause a ripple effect where other parts of the code holding onto the pointer won't notice it, and will subsequently perform a user-after-free!
+Henceforth, leave deallocations to the GC, because it's smarter than you. \
 Here, we just turned Nim types into atoms, which can be of any type, only dictated by their `kind` field.
 We can also turn the first two atoms back into their original representation. \
 Unfortunately, it isn't as simple for the sequence, which can be dynamically typed with heterogenous types at this point. \
 The `getXXX` functions return `Option[requested type]` as they need to safely provide a way to tell if an atom can be of the requested primitive type.